fangohr/paper-supplement-2016-dmi-nanocylinder-hysteresis/README.md

 ##Contents

-The Jupyter notebooks containing the figures in the papers are found in the directory, `notebooks' On Github you can view them directly in your browser:
+The Jupyter notebooks containing the figures in the papers are found in the directory, `notebooks/` On Github you can view them directly in your browser:

 - [Figure 1(i): Hysteresis plots] (.notebooks/figure-1i-hysteresis-plots.ipynb)